Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 (Note: Any discussion of Strategy and Tactics skills, whether the existing skills or potential variants, runs into questions of where and how to separate the two, and which of the skills a given task falls under.
 To keep things short, I’ll refer to a combined “Strategy/Tactics” here, and leave discussion of their breakdown for another day.)

-Under an expanded treatment, Strategy/Tactics would remain what they are now: the skills for setting objectives, planning and executing operations, foreseeing and preparing for contingencies, organizing and deploying resources, creating teams and timetables, outthinking rivals, and much more.
+Under an expanded treatment, Strategy/Tactics would remain what they are now: the skills for setting objectives, planning and executing operations, foreseeing and preparing for contingencies, organizing and deploying resources, creating teams and timetables, outthinking rivals, and more.
 The difference under an expanded treatment would be the addition of required specialties.
 The current skills would become Strategy/Tactics (Military).
 Business leaders, meanwhile, would seek to master Strategy/Tactics (Business).
-(Or Strategy (Business), anyway; Tactics (Business) is arguably Administration or other business skills.)
-In a similar manner, other specialities would equate to existing skills: Strategy/Tactics (Politics), for example, is clearly the existing Politics skill.
+(Or Strategy (Business), anyway; Tactics (Business) is arguably Administration or other business skills.
+In a similar manner, other specialities might equate to existing skills: Strategy/Tactics (Politics), for example, is clearly the existing Politics skill.)

 I think Strategy/Tactics (Criminal, until a better name presents itself) fills a genuine blank spot.
 Picture complex illegal operations, from meticulously planned Ocean’s 11-style heists to whatever it is that the Kingpin and Lex Luthor spend their days doing, masterminding huge schemes for their crews to carry out.
 Setting the goals, planning the timetable, putting together the team of specialists, allocating resources, predicting and countering the actions of the law… it’s Strategy/Tactics all the way, really.
 The same for an understanding of the procedural elements of cons and scams, from back-alley Three-card Monte to Spanish Prisoner-type confidence scams: I don’t know whether experience with those should fall under Strategy/Tactics (Criminal), but presently there’s nowhere to place them.
 (Streetwise doesn’t do it for me.
 That’s an influence skill.)